1 — Introduction — Sheds & San Antonio

 - How to breeze through the paperwork

 Permits keep everyone safe and properties valuable.
 They prevent zoning issues and ensure structures meet safety standards.
-Trust us, permits are your friend (even if they seem like a hassle!).
+Permits are your friend (even if they seem like a hassle!).

 Heads‑up: For sheds over 300 sq ft (or any shed with utilities/foundation), submit your application online via the BuildSA portal or in person at the One‑Stop Center (1901 S. Alamo St.).
-Expect fees of $60–$150 plus a 6 % tech surcharge, with reviews typically wrapped up in 5–10 business days.
+Expect fees of $60–$150 plus a small tech surcharge, with reviews typically wrapped up in 5–10 business days.

-- Prepare Application: Gather basic details about your shed.
+- Prepare: Gather basic details about your shed (size, location, type).

 Yes, your HOA has a say!
 Common rules include: